-2 ADMISSION
+2 Admission

-Admission to the Ph.D. program in Civil Engineering requires the following:
+Admission to the Ph.D. program in civil and environmental engineering requires the following:

-- Complete an application to the graduate school5. - The student's overall undergraduate GPA must be 3.0 or greater, and 3.2 over the final two years or have completed an M.S. degree in civil or environmental engineering, or closely related field of study, with a GPA in courses taken for graduate credit not less than 3.5 (or equivalent)6. - A recent (<3 years) GRE score for students without a Bachelor's of Science degree in Civil Engineering from an ABET accredited institution 7. - A graduate faculty from the department must agree to serve as academic advisor to the student at the time of admission.
+- Complete an application to the graduate school. - The student's overall undergraduate GPA must be 3.0 or greater, and 3.2 over the final two years or have completed an M.S. degree in civil or environmental engineering, or closely related field of study, with a GPA in courses taken for graduate credit not less than 3.5 (or equivalent). - A recent (<3 years) GRE score for students without a Bachelor's of Science degree in Civil Engineering from an ABET accredited institution . - A graduate faculty from the department must agree to serve as academic advisor to the student at the time of admission.

-2.1 ADVISOR
+2.1 ACADEMIC ADVISOR